fredrik9000/TodoList_Android/README.md

 In order to use geofencing you'll need to create your own Google Maps API key.

-I have also made a simpler version for iOS: [iOS Todo List](https://github.com/fredrik9000/TodoList_iOS)
+I have also made a simpler version for iOS using SwiftUI: [SwiftUI Todo List](https://github.com/fredrik9000/TodoList_SwiftUI), and one with UIKIT: [UIKit Todo List](https://github.com/fredrik9000/TodoList_iOS)

 ## Screenshots